 - Wellness brand gives organic products from farm to finish

 - Society of Indian Automobile Manufacturing

 - import Tariffs on Automobiles from ASEAN

 - Fiat Chrysler Automobiles India appoints Raghavendra Kulkarni

 Japanese Car Market

-For years, the business strategies of the Big Three automakers in Japan have been at odds with U.S. industry and government trade rhetoric.
-Having disdained re-entering the Japanese market on the grounds that it would never be significant enough to warrant the serious effort, the American companies relied on their enormous domestic market and focused international efforts on building a major position in Europe.
+For years, the immense Three automakers’ business strategies in Japan have been at odds with U.S. industry and government trade rhetoric.
+Having disdained to re-enter the Japanese market because it would never be significant enough to warrant the earnest effort, the American companies relied on their enormous domestic market.
+They focused international efforts on building a major position in Europe.

-But the slowdown in the Japanese economy exposed the weak strategic position of the American manufacturers for all to see.
+But the slowdown in the Japanese economy exposed the American manufacturers’ weak strategic position for all to see.
 Sales of U.S.-made vehicles dropped nearly 18% and were off even more sharply in the first quarter of 1998.
 This has once again raised the specter of potentially divisive and economically damaging trade disputes, as U.S. government officials and executives blamed Japan for the decline.